National Biotechnology Research Park: History

 The area where the industrial park stands today used to be the site for the 202nd arsenal of Ministry of National Defense.
 Later on, the area was decided to be redeveloped into an industrial park during the presidency of Chen Shui-bian.
-The construction project was launch in 2007.
+The construction project was launched in 2007.
 Hampered by several controversies, the construction finally began in 2014.
 The industrial park was developed with a budget of NT$22.5 billion and construction of was completed on 14 March 2018.
 The industrial park was inaugurated on 15 October 2018 by President Tsai Ing-wen.